meroton/docs/blog/2026-08-13-updates-to-bb-deployments.md

 ### [Add support for execution timeout compensation via HTTP (Oct 31, 2025)](https://github.com/buildbarn/bb-remote-execution/commit/44156572da4cef72713cfcc2f1a80f3979ae427c)

-bb_worker can now be configured to allow control of the execution timeout timer via HTTP.
+A configuration option has been added which allows bb_worker to control of the execution timeout timer via HTTP.
 It is configured by specifying two URLs which are polled by the worker: a "suspend URL", whose response controls whether the timeout timer is suspended, and a "resume URL" whose response controls whether to resume the timer.